nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 System detects formatting error in command.
     * 1a1.
 System display formatting error message.
         <br> Use case ends.
 * 1b.
-System detects index in command to locate person is invalid.
+System detects index in command to locate the person is invalid.
     * 1b1.
 System display person missing/invalid input error message.
     <br> Use case ends.

-### Use Case: `UC17` - delete general event
+### Use Case 17: Delete General Event

 **MSS:**

 1. User enters command to delete a general event.
-2. System deletes general event and displays deleted event info.
+2. System deletes the general event and displays deleted event info.
 <br> Use case ends.

 **Extensions:**